inspiringsource/aws-solutions-architect/README.md

 # AWS hosting solutions

 Reviewing AWS hosting solutions, these are the essential services to host a website on AWS.
-Some of the services are not mentioned e.g. AWS Route 53, VPC, and IAM...
-We cover these services in the handbook in more detail.
+Below are desripition of the services and the architecture diagram for each solution.

+> I don't cover AWS Route 53, VPC, and IAM... because they are not directly related to hosting solutions.
+However, you can use Route 53 to manage your domain name and VPC to create a private network for your website.
+You can also use IAM to manage your users and their permissions.

 ## AWS Amplify solution